Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Github/4-Commiting-code.md

 Replace `<fileName>` with the name of the file you've modified or use `.` to add all changes.

 ## Checking Your Current Status

-It's easy to lose track of which changes have been staged for commit.
-Use the following command to display your working directory's current state:

-Replace `<fileName>` with the name of the file you've modified or use `.` to add all changes.

-## Checking Your Current Status